Large Language Models

 Phase 3:

-LLM integration with specific logic adapter features via RAG or similar approach.
+LLM integration with specific logic adapter features via MCP tool calling.

 One of the concepts / theories here that we want to evaluate is, for example, that it may be easier (and more efficient) to teach AI to use a calculator than it is to teach it the rules of mathematics.
 Whether this is because it lets us use smaller LLMs that don’t have a strong understanding of math, or because in general it allows us to offload processing of other complex tasks, there is likely a strong use case here.